 Step 3: Rub for 1 minute – I’ve given it one whole minute.
 I don’t normally lather my face for that long, probably just 10 seconds or less.

-From the image above, we knew Perfect Whip did not remove the smudge-proof eyeliner.
+From the image above, we can see that the Perfect Whip failed to remove the smudge-proof eyeliner.
 I did another test by wiping my arm with a makeup remover.
 Traces of my foundation was also picked up.
 See photo below.

 Let’s repeat the test with the other cleanser.

 Once again, the cleanser did not manage to remove my smudge-proof eyeliner.
 Let’s see if there are any traces of foundation left.

 There were no traces of the liquid foundation.
 Random cleanser had removed the foundation, but not the eyeliner.

 The Final Result

 Based on the above test, it doesn’t seem like Perfect Whip is a more superior product than other foaming cleansers.

 - Both cleansers were not able to remove the smudge-proof eyeliner.